Discussion and Debate

 What does the course involve?

 This course will be a mixture of both theory and practice.
 You will learn both to analyze and build a solid argument and how to reject a counter-argument.
 You will pratice several forms of debate such as the Oxford debate and the Lower House debate.
-You will also practice several forms of interview.
 The course ends with a debate contest in which two teams will try to win the specially designed cup.
 Themes that wil be addressed are:

 - What is debating and what is the difference between just a discussion and a debate?